Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-06-taking-back-sky.md

 The Alpha-of-Alphas broadcast: *+\<Satisfaction\>+* "The builders are to be commended.
 These nervejam grenade launchers work exactly as anticipated."

 The servos of its powered exoskeleton whined as it picked up the dead human by the back of his neck.
-The quarry seemed even heavier in death---the co-ordination and balance that had kept it upright and agile during his life was gone now, replaced by a few lingering twitches as the last jolts of the Nervejam effect rampaged around that delicately-optimized masterwork of a nervous system.
+The quarry seemed even heavier in death - the co-ordination and balance that had kept it upright and agile during his life was gone now, replaced by a few lingering twitches as the last jolts of the Nervejam effect rampaged around that delicately-optimized masterwork of a nervous system.

 All that was left was a mass of meat and bone as heavy as the Alpha-of-Alphas itself was even in its exoskeleton, and a fraction of the size.

 No matter.
 The Prize awaited.
 Its helmet dismantled itself, dissolving into a swarm of construction nanites that crawled back into their hive at the nape of the Alpha-of-Alpha's neck.
-It considered its limp prize for a second, and then opened its jaws as wide as they would go, bit into the human's throat with all the strength it could muster, and---with some effort---ripped free a mouthful.
+It considered its limp prize for a second, and then opened its jaws as wide as they would go, bit into the human's throat with all the strength it could muster, and - with some effort - ripped free a mouthful.

 The meat was indescribable.
 Dense, lean, rich, full of that indefinable spark of sentience.
 It exceeded even the Alpha-of-Alpha's most extravagant fantasies.